p-e-w/quicksafe/README.md

 * **Compact footprint:** The overhead from the script is only 3 KB and all text is [zlib](http://en.wikipedia.org/wiki/Zlib)-compressed before encrypting, meaning that the entire file comprising script and data is usually *smaller* in size than the raw text (while remaining pure ASCII).
 * **Cross-platform:** Runs on :checkered_flag: **Windows**, :apple: **OS X** and :penguin: **Linux** without modifications.
 * **Future proof:** Both Python 2 and Python 3 are supported, ensuring that your notes will remain easily readable for many years to come.
-* **Code you can trust because you can understand it:** Less than 70 lines of functional program code, all highly readable!
-Audit the entire program yourself in a matter of minutes, or hack it to do whatever you want in a matter of seconds.
+* **Code you can understand:** Less than 70 lines of functional program code, all highly readable!
+Audit the entire program yourself in a matter of minutes, or hack it to do whatever you want: Change font and colors, delete itself when a wrong password is entered, send an email each time the file is opened – it's all just a few additional lines away.

 ## Requirements
 * [Python](https://www.python.org/)